geoknoesis/spatialwebnode/docs/README.md

 # hstpd Documentation

-Welcome to the official documentation for **hstpd** - the HSTP (Hypermedia Spatial Transport Protocol) daemon.
+Welcome to the official documentation for **hstpd** - the HSTP (Hypermedia Spatial Transport Protocol) daemon, developed by [Geoknoesis LLC](https://www.geoknoesis.com).

 ## What is hstpd?